 Why Do Cats Lick Each Other and Then Sometimes Fight?

 In 35% of the examined cases, the act of grooming each other quickly turned into a form of aggression.
-As you may have guessed, the aggressive behavior was instigated by the more confident and dominant of the two.
+As you may have guessed, the aggressive behavior was started by the more confident and dominant of the two cats.

 The Bottom Line

-There isn’t a single, conclusive answer to the question, “why do cats lick each other?”
-Cats groom and lick each other on their head, neck, and other areas of their bodies to keep clean and remove dust particles from their hairs.
+There isn’t a single, conclusive answer to the question, “Why do cats lick each other?”
+Cats groom and lick each other on their heads, necks, and other areas of their bodies to keep clean and remove dust particles from their hair.
 However, this behavior also serves a multitude of social purposes.

 Even more surprisingly, mutual grooming can be a way of controlling aggressive behavior establishing dominance and reinforcing already-established social hierarchies.

-We have already determined in previous articles that the behaviour of cats is almost never predictable except perhaps, when it comes to wanting to be fed.
+We have already determined in previous articles that the behavior of cats is almost never predictable except perhaps, when it comes to wanting to be fed.